srs/gradle-node-plugin/docs/faq.md

 # How to avoid node/npm/yarn task execution if no changes in web files?

-Just add to your bundle task filesets (in and out) wich this task depends on:
+Just add to your bundle task filesets (in and out) which this task depends on:

 ```gradle
 task bundle(type: YarnTask) {